Ridge Debates

 Full Version

-if you read an aff that uses things like songs, poetry, etc, you're good to do that in front of me.
+If you read an aff that uses methods like songs, poetry, etc, you're good to do that in front of me.

 6,7,8+ off